boccileonardo/dagster-demo/README.md

 #TODO: Use a data quality library to run dq checks in silver
 #TODO: dagster freshness policy
 #TODO: think about partition inheritance at gold layer from previously partitioned assets
+#TODO: gold layer should use delta merge instead of iomanager to upsert into the unioned tables.

 Demo should include retailers that:
 - Send data via web UI/SFTP/Sharepoint to landing zone.